KarolinaMot/HLSL-and-ue5-blog/_site/index.md

 ],
 ```

 Once this is all done, you can right click the .uproject file and click on `Generate Visual Studio Project Files`.
-At this point you can run Unreal through visual studio to make sure everything runs properly.
+With these steps completed, your custom game module is ready, and UE5 should recognize and compile shaders within it on launch.

 ### Defining and implementing a Global Shader